MelSumner/ember-component-patterns/complex-components/tabs.md

 2. Or should inactive Tab Panels be conditionally rendered with an `{{#if` block?
 3. Can I bind the selected tab to a route or URL query parameter without much fuss?
 4. Can I add my own widgets in the Tab (e.g., error indicators, counters, loading indicators, a dots menu with options)?
+5. Can I render the TabList using data from an API response?
+Can users dynamically create, remove, edit tab titles?

 There are tradeoffs for each one:
 - When using some third-party componens, if you render the content for inactive tabs (case number one), those components may not function correctly because of the `display: none`.